-CASH SEVERANCE PAYMENTS ····
+CASH SEVERANCE PAYMENTS ······

-- Most agreements or policies with change in control protection provide for a cash severance payment. - Severance is usually expressed as a multiple of compensation, which varies at different levels within an organization. - The definition of compensation used to determine the severance amount varies between companies.
+- Most agreements or policies with CIC protection provide for a cash severance payment. - Severance is usually expressed as a multiple of compensation that generally varies at different levels within an organization. - The definition of compensation used to determine the severance amount varies between companies.
 The two most prevalent definitions of compensation for this purpose are base salary plus annual bonus and base salary only.